IENT/RDPlot/README.rst

     sudo snap install rdplot
     sudo snap connect rdplot:removable-media

-Note, that connecting removable-media is not necessary, if you do not wish to acess files under /media.
+Note, that connecting removable-media is not necessary, if you do not wish to access files under /media.

 Windows installer
 ----
 For Windows an installer is available on the release page.
 The installer will install a released version.
-If you want to install the most recent (unreleased) version, you can download the installer from `Appveyors' artifacts <https://ci.appveyor.com/project/JensAc/rdplot/build/artifacts>`_.
+If you want to install the most recent (unreleased) version, you can download the installer from `Appveyor's artifacts <https://ci.appveyor.com/project/JensAc/rdplot/build/artifacts>`_.

 Building from Source